govau/content-guide/_punctuation-grammar/capitalisation.md

 Capital letters are hard to read.
 Keep them to a minimum.

 Use sentence case for most things.
+Capitalise the first word and proper nouns.

 {% include guide_example.liquid
   title = "sentence case capitalisation" content= "
+- How to apply
+- Rules of engagement
+- Working at the Digital Transformation Agency
+"
+%}

+Do not capitalise nouns, unless they are proper nouns (for example, names of people, places or organisations).

+{% include guide_example.liquid
+  title = "capitalising nouns"
+  content= "
 - the internet --- not the Internet
 - the web --- not the Web or World Wide Web
 - the intranet --- not the Intranet
 - wi-fi --- not wifi, WiFi or Wi-fi
+- south-east New South Wales (proper noun)
 "
 %}

 Use title case for proper nouns.
+Capitalise the principal words only.

 {% include guide_example.liquid
-  title = "proper noun capitalisation" content= " south-east New South Wales
+  title = "capitalising proper nouns" content= "
+- United States of America
+- Department of the Environment and Energy
+- Snow White and the Seven Dwarves
 "
 %}

 ### Headings and subheadings

 Use sentence case.
+In general, capitalise the first word only.

 {% include guide_example.liquid
-  title = "headings and subheadingsF" content= "
+  title = "headings and subheadings" content= "
-Business innovation incentives
+- Business innovation incentives
+- Applying for a visa
 "
 %}

 ### Proper nouns

-Capitalise proper nouns to distinguish from the common noun or generic meaning.
+Capitalise proper nouns to distinguish them from common nouns or the generic meaning.

 {% include guide_example.liquid
   title = "proper nouns"